MischaU8/yumyum/tools/bridge-surface-tool_S874DGfEpwE.md

-yum yum Floyd here with a quick introduction to the bridge surface tool and plasticity to use activate the tool and then click on two disconnected faces a fillet or blend will be generated keep in mind that the camera angle and where
+yum yum Floyd here with a quick introduction to the bridge surface tool in Plasticity to use activate the tool and then click on two disconnected faces a fillet or blend will be generated keep in mind that the camera angle and where